cds-snc/digital-canada-ca/content/en/blog/posts/designing-for-canada.md

 ---
-title: "Designing for Canada"
+title: Designing for Canada
+description: >-
-description: "After a short sabbatical and a decade in the U.K., I'm delighted to announce that I'm going to be the first Chief of Design with the Canadian Digital Service, a new initiative by the Government of Canada."
+  After a short sabbatical and a decade in the U.K., I'm delighted to announce that I'm going to be the first Chief of Design with the Canadian Digital Service, a new initiative by the Government of Canada.
-author: Chris Govias, Design
+author: 'Chris Govias, Design'
-date: 2017-09-21 09:00:00 -0400
+date: '2017-09-21 09:00:00 -0400'
-image: /img/cds/blog-designing-for-canada-2017.jpg
+image: /img/cds/blog/blog-designing-for-canada-2017.jpg
-image-alt: "Chris Govias, Chief of Design at CDS"
+image-alt: 'Chris Govias, Chief of Design at CDS'
-translationKey: "designing-for-canada"
+translationKey: designing-for-canada
+thumb: /img/cds/blog/thumb/blog-designing-for-canada-2017.jpg
+processed: 1550507384306
 ---
 After a short sabbatical and a decade in the U.K., I'm delighted to announce that I'm going to be the first Chief of Design with the Canadian Digital Service, a new initiative by the Government of Canada.